observablehq/plot/README.md

 ## Scale-aware transforms

-Some transforms need to operate in representation space (such as pixels and colors, *i.e.* after scales have been applied) rather than data space.
-Such a transform might, for example, modify the marks’ positions in screen space to avoid occlusion.
-These scale-aware transforms are applied *after* the initial setting of the scales, and can modify the channels or derive new channels—which can in turn be passed to scales.
+Some transforms need to operate in visual representation space such as pixel coordinates and colors rather than abstract data space.
+Such a transform might, for example, modify the marks’ positions to avoid occlusion.
+These scale-aware transforms are applied *after* the initial scales are constructed and can modify the channels or derive new channels; these in turn may (or may not, as desired) be passed to scales.

 ### Dodge

-The dodge transform can be applied to any mark that consumes *x* or *y*, such as the Dot, Image, Text and Vector marks.
+The dodge transform can be applied to any mark that consumes *x* or *y* channels, such as the [dot](#dot), [image](#image), [text](#text), and [vector](#vector) marks.
+The dodge transforms accept the following options:

+* **padding** — a number of pixels added to the radius of the mark to estimate its size
+* **anchor** - the dodge anchor; defaults to *left* for dodgeX, or *bottom* for dodgeY

+The **anchor** option may one of *middle*, *right*, and *left* for dodgeX, and one of *middle*, *top*, and *bottom* for dodgeY.
+With the *middle* anchor the piles will grow from the center in both directions; with the other anchors, the piles will grow from the specified anchor towards the opposite direction.

 #### Plot.dodgeY([*layoutOptions*, ]*options*)

 ```js
 Plot.dodgeY({x: "date"})
 ```

-If the marks are arranged along the *x* axis, the dodgeY transform piles them vertically, keeping their *x* position unchanged, and creating a *y* position that avoids overlapping.
+Given marks arranged along the *x* axis, the dodgeY transform piles them vertically by defining a *y* position channel that avoids overlapping.
+The *x* position channel is unchanged.

 #### Plot.dodgeX([*layoutOptions*, ]*options*)